Akbash Dogs - Beautiful, Reliable Partners in Defense

 The dogs are quiet unless there’s a reason to bark, and those reasons do not include visitors, deliveries, or the neighbor’s dogs barking.
 Coyotes, intruding dogs, and anything else that does not belong in their pastures are in for trouble.
 They are intimidating when they are working.
 They are wonderful dogs.

 We raise both puppies and started dogs for the alpaca and sheep communities; Akbash have also been known to do well in rural, non-working homes.
 Call for information on any planned litters.
 All pups are temperament-tested at 7 weeks; this gives us some guidelines for placement and helps you better understand your puppy.
 Occasionally we have young dogs available, under age 2, that have had some experience.
 We are honest about our dogs, and want every placement to have a good outcome.

 Please note: There are two Akbash Dog associations; we have NO preference for either one.
 Breeders from both were helpful.
 Availability of dogs was the deciding factor.

-Other Livestock: We also raise sheep (breeding stock, freezer lambs) and peacocks.
+Other Livestock: We also raise sheep (breeding stock, freezer lambs).